0hbadc0ffee/Pand0raOS/README.md

 make
 ```

-To boot the operating i՚ve made a simple shell script so run this command:
+To boot the operating system, i՚ve made a simple shell script so run this command:

 ```bash
 ./boot_os.sh